 This section showcases my research projects focused on understanding cognition and brain function by integrating computational modeling with neuroimaging, bridging theoretical insight and experimental data.

-Tracking internal state shifts: the brain’s secret to reward adaptation
+Tracking internal state shifts: the brain’s secret to reward adaptation [View paper]

 TMS OFC fMRI

 Why do people naturally shift their preference toward dessert after a savory meal—even without any external cues?
 This subtle yet reliable change suggests that our brain is capable of internally tracking shifts in physiological state and updating reward preferences accordingly.
-Could future AI systems achieve a similar kind of adaptive intelligence?
+In this project, I explored the neural basis of such dynamic preference changes.
+Using non-invasive brain stimulation—transcranial magnetic stimulation (TMS)—I investigated how different subregions of the orbitofrontal cortex (OFC) contribute to this flexible adaptation.

-Linking brain and behavior with multivariate dynamical system [View Paper]
+Linking brain and behavior with multivariate dynamical system [View paper]

 decision-making model development fMRI